Food Allergy Testing

 Like with any test, there is always a potential for error, leading to false-positives or -negatives.
 The gold standard for food sensitivity testing is the elimination diet, where you avoid many common food triggers and reintroduce them one at a time.
-While this is the preferred and most accurate method of testing, it is often very time-consuming and difficult, so many patients just opt for lab testing.
+While this is the preferred and most accurate method of testing, it is often very time-consuming and difficult, so many patients just opt for the lab testing.

 Checking for food sensitivities through a lab is relatively quick, easy, and provides a good place to start treatment.
-We strive to work with the most reputable companies available while keeping affordability in mind.
+We strive to work with the most reputable companies available, while keeping affordability in mind.